-330-9.5.2 Reduction in Pay Item Quantity: When the Engineer elects to waive corrections, the Department will reduce the pay quantity for the pay item in question by the amount of material that the Contractor would have removed and replaced had the correction been made.
-When the pay quantity is in tons, the Department will base the reduction on the volume of material that the Contractor would have removed (the length by the lane width by layer thickness) multiplied by the maximum specific gravity of the mix as determined through the following equation:
+330-9.5.2 Reduction in Pay Item Quantity: When the Engineer elects to waive corrections, the Department will reduce the pay quantity for the pay item in question by the amount of material the Contractor would have removed and replaced had the correction been made.
+When the pay quantity is in tons, the Department will base the reduction on the volume of material the Contractor would have removed (the length by the lane width by layer thickness) multiplied by the maximum specific gravity of the mix as determined through the following equation:

-Quantity (tons) = $L \times W \times t \times G{mm} \times 0.0024$ the area that the Contractor would have removed (the length by lane width) multiplied by a spread rate of 80 lb/yd as determined through the following equation:
+Quantity (tons) = $L \times W \times t \times G{mm} \times 0.0024$

 Where: L = Lane length (ft.)
+W = Lane width (ft.) t = Layer thickness (in.)

+G{mm} = Maximum specific gravity from verified mix design

+For FC-5 open-graded friction course, the Department will base the reduction on the area the Contractor would have removed (the length by lane width) multiplied by a spread rate of 80 pounds per square yard as determined through the following equation:

+Quantity (tons) = $L \times W \times 0.0044$

+Where: L = Lane length (ft.)
 W = Lane width (ft.)

-t = Layer thickness (in.)

-$G{mm}$ = Maximum specific gravity from verified mix design For FC-5 open-graded friction course, the Department will base the reduction on

-Quantity (tons) = $L \times W \times 0.0044$ Where: L = Lane length (ft.)W = Lane width (ft.)